The Framework

 Smart Money Concepts (SMC)

 Demand and supply zones formed by institutional candles.
 First-test entry principle.
-Break of structure (BOS) and change of character (CHoCH) for trend confirmation.
+Break of Structure (BOS) and Change of Character (ChoCh) for trend confirmation.

 Wyckoff Accumulation/Distribution

-Understanding phase analysis: accumulation, markup, distribution, markdown.
+Phase analysis — accumulation, markup, distribution, markdown.
 Identifies when institutions are loading or unloading positions at structural levels.

 Why This System Works